itsuki-hayashi/rtcdc/README.md

 # rtcdc
-Modernized wrapper for WebRTC data channels.
+A modernized wrapper for WebRTC data channels.